Kyle Tucker Player Props: Astros vs. Nationals

-Kyle Tucker -- 1-for-4 in his most recent game -- will be in action for the Houston Astros against the Washington Nationals, with Patrick Corbin on the mound, on June 13 at 8:10 PM ET.
+The Houston Astros, including Kyle Tucker (hitting .231 in his past 10 games, with a double, two home runs, five walks and six RBI), take on starting pitcher Josiah Gray and the Washington Nationals at Minute Maid Park, Wednesday at 8:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Guardians.
+In his last game, he notched a home run while going 1-for-3 against the Nationals.

 Kyle Tucker Game Info & Props vs. the Nationals